 About the Project

 Princeton University, founded as the College of New Jersey in 1746, exemplifies the central paradox of American history.
 From the start, liberty and slavery were intertwined.
-The Princeton & Slavery Project investigates the University’s involvement with the institution of slavery and ongoing legacies of institutional racism.
-We invite you to explore the many stories and sources included here and to contact us with research, stories, and ideas of your own.
+From 2013 to 2024, the Princeton & Slavery Project investigated the University’s involvement with the institution of slavery and ongoing legacies of institutional racism.

 News & Events